Jack Lyons (financier)

-Isidore Jack Lyons (known before 1991 as Sir Isidore Jack Lyons, CBE; 1 February 1916 – 18 February 2008) was a British financier.
+Isidore Jack Lyons (1 February 1916 – 18 February 2008), known until 1991 as Sir Isidore Jack Lyons, CBE, was a British financier.

 After building up a substantial retail business with his brother Bernard Lyons (1913–2008), he was charged in 1987 in the Guinness share-trading fraud.
 He was convicted and was heavily fined.
 Subsequent judgments from the European Court of Human Rights held that his trial was not fair.
 However, the convictions of Lyons and the other members of the Guinness Four were upheld by the Court of Appeal of England and Wales and the House of Lords.
 Lyons was a significant philanthropist to the arts in Britain for many decades, donating to the London Symphony Orchestra, the University of York, the Royal Academy of Music and the Royal Opera House among others.

 Lyons had been appointed a CBE in 1967 and knighted in 1973 for public and charitable services and services to the arts, but both these honours were rescinded in 1991 in the wake of his conviction.
 The British Prime Minister John Major wrote him a letter of consolation following the removal of his honours.